The latest Phishing and Spoofing scam took away far more than just PayPal login credentials.

 ‘Phishing’ is an attempt by fraudsters to ‘fish’ for your personal/financial / investment details via email.

-While some e-mails are very easy to identify as fraudulent due to poorly designed and bad grammar, others may look legitimate source.
+While some e-mails are very easy to identify as fraudulent due to poorly designed and bad grammar, others may look legitimate sources.
 However, you should not rely on the name or address in the “From” field alone, as this can be easily manipulated.
 For example, look at the below image, which looks to arrive from PayPal asking you to take some action.

-However, one must be very careful about the link destination i.e. if you hover on the link then it would be enough for you to identify authenticity of this email.
+However, one must be very careful about the link destination i.e. if you hover on the link then it would be enough for you to identify the authenticity of this email.

-Although it can be difficult to spot, ‘phishing’ emails generally ask you to click on a link which takes you back to a spoof web site that looks similar to the one mentioned in email, wherein you are asked to provide, update or confirm sensitive personal information.
+Although it can be difficult to spot, ‘phishing’ emails generally ask you to click on a link which takes you back to a spoof web site that looks similar to the one mentioned in an email, wherein you are asked to provide, update or confirm sensitive personal information.
 To prompt you into action, such emails may signify a sense of urgency or threatening conditions.